 The first returns the number of workload requirements associated wth r in soln, and the second returns the i'th requirement, in the form of a number of times and a time group.
-If the third return parameter, $\star m$ , is non-NULL, it is the originating monitor: the monitor that gave rise to this requirement.
+If the third return parameter, m, is non-NULL, it is the originating monitor: the monitor that gave rise to this requirement.
 The originating monitor is stored in workload demand monitors created as a consequence of this requirement, to assist in analysing defects; it is not otherwise used.

 Each resource has no workload requirements initially.
-To change the requirements of resource r, begin with a call to continue with any number of calls to where m may be NULL, and end with a call to
+To change the requirements of resource r, begin with a call to where m may be NULL, and end with a call to